HaiderMalikk/Mood-Atlas/README.md

 │   ├── page.js                   # the main page of the app with all the formatting and order of components i.e where the map, location etc are and there logic along with the user inputs
 │   ├── places_fetch              # contains the logic for fetching places from google places api to give to the processor for it to forward it to flask
 │   ├── places_processing.js      # this is where all the inputs are received and where we get the places send it to flask get its response and returns the result to the page
-│   └── user_location.js          # This is where we get the user's initial location from ipapi api.
+│   └── user_location.js
+├── pages/api                     # main application api endpoints (basically the server files that make api requests for us so we dont have too do it in the frondend, avoids CORS issues)
-├── assets/                       # contains all the static assets like images etc                 # pom file containing all the imports for the springboot project
+│   ├── fetchLLMresponse.js       # this is where the api call is made to the Open AI Api to get final answer │   ├── fetchPlaces.js            # contains the api endpoint for fetching places from google places api │   └── fetchUserCoordinates.js   # contains the api endpoint for getting the user's initial location from ipapi ├── assets/                       # contains all the static assets like images etc                 # pom file containing all the imports for the springboot project
 ├── utils/                        # contains utility functions used throughout the app like global colors etc ├── next.config.mjs               # contains the configuration for the next.js app like trusted domains etc